Bose-Einstein Condensation in a Plasmonic Lattice: Methods

 \subsection{Thermalization rate measurement}

 The dependence of thermalization rate on concentration (Fig.~\ref{figure2}e) was determined by repeating the thermalization experiment of Fig.~\ref{figure2}a with different concentrations (25, 50, 75, 100, and 150 mMol).
 From the intensity spectra (as Fig.~\ref{figure2}a-c), we then obtained the slope of the red shift by fitting a line to the maxima of the intensity at each $y$ position.
 The slope of the red shift interprets as the rate of the thermalization process by scaling the distance with the SLR-mode group velocity.
 The slopes were measured from the energy regime that is far from the band edge, i.e. from the linear part of dispersion.
 Various periodicities were used in the experiments.
 The data in Fig.~\ref{figure2}e shows the mean value of several (3--7) measurements for each concentration, with error bars showing the standard deviation within each data set.
+Note that the linear fits for thermalization rate are valid in a limited energy range.
+This is evident from Extended Data Fig.~14 where the thermalization and emergence of BEC is shown for a period $p = 600$ nm sample with a broader energy range (at the expense of spectral resolution).